avasopht/c-programmable-parser-tutorial/readme.md

 License is MIT

-Note: this is a work in progress.
+Note: this is a work in progress **Full tutorial so far is in [parser.c](https://github.com/avasopht/c-programmable-parser-tutorial/blob/master/parser.c)**

 # How to write a simple yet powerful text configurable parser in C.

 A parser interprets an input and produces a tree representing its structure.